rwcitek/StructureAndInterpretationOfComputerShells-Nushell/IntroToNushell.md

 - MacOS: homebrew: `brew install nushell`
 - Windows: winget: `winget install nushell`
 - Linux: Install through Rust toolchain: 'cargo install nu'
+  * also Linux homebrew and some package managers.

+We also have a nice little Dockerfile for you.